wework/grabbit/README.md

 # grabbit

-A lightweight message bus ontop of RabbitMQ supporting:
+A lightweight message bus on top of RabbitMQ supporting:

 1) Async Request/Reply
 2) Pub/Sub